scummvm/scummvm/backends/platform/atari/readme.txt

 On the TT, in most cases it makes sense to use ScummVM only if you own a native MIDI synthesizer (like mt32-pi: https://github.com/dwhinham/mt32-pi).
-MIDI emulation is out of question and STFA takes a good chunk of CPU time for downsampling to 8-bit resolution which could be utilized elsewhere.
+MIDI emulation is out of question and downsampling to 8-bit resolution takes a good chunk of CPU time which could be utilized elsewhere.

 CD music slows everything down
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~